Dr. Carol J. King

-Dr. King teaches a broad range of classics courses in both Greek and Roman civilization and history, classical literature in translation, and elementary Latin and Greek.
-She has a special interest in Alexander the Great and ancient Macedonia and teaches an upper level course on Alexander and the Macedonians.
-Prior to her appointment at Grenfell, she was Crake Doctoral Fellow at Mount Allison (2002-2003), Regular Member and Edward Capps Fellow at the American School of Classical Studies at Athens (2001-2002), and Research Assistant at the Center for Hellenic Studies in Washington DC (1999-2000).
+Dr. King teaches a broad range of classics courses at the undergraduate level in Greek and Roman civilization and history, classical literature in translation, and elementary Latin and Greek.
+She has a special interest in Alexander the Great and ancient Macedonia.
+Prior to her appointment at Grenfell Campus in 2007, she taught in both Canada and the US.
+She held the position of Crake Doctoral Fellow at Mount Allison 2002-2003, was Regular Member and Edward Capps Fellow at the American School of Classical Studies at Athens 2001-2002, and Research Assistant at the Center for Hellenic Studies in Washington DC 1999-2000.
 She has been a repeat Visiting Senior Associate Member at the American School of Classical Studies at Athens, and currently is a Member of the Managing Committee of the ASCSA.
-She is also a member of the Editorial Board of Phoenix.
-Her recent monograph Ancient Macedonia (Routledge 2017) was published in a Greek translation edition by Historical Quest (Athens) in September 2020.
-When not in the classroom or her office debating points of classical history and historiography with her students, she likes to spend time in her garden nurturing roses and peonies.
+She is a past member of the Editorial Board of Phoenix.

 Research Interests and Expertise

 Dr. King is a Hellenist with broad interests in Greek history and literature, Greek and Roman historiography, and Homeric epic.
 Her primary research focuses on the historiography of Alexander the Great and the literary evidence for ancient Macedonia more broadly, with an emphasis on military and political history, especially kingship and leadership.
-Her monograph Ancient Macedonia (Routledge 2017) is a narrative history of the Macedonian monarchic period c.
+Her monograph Ancient Macedonia (Routledge 2018) [Αρχαία Μακεδονία 2020] is a narrative history of the Macedonian monarchic period c.
 700-167 BCE.
-She has also published on divination in the ancient world, and is keen to develop a course for a film studies minor on the western film genre.
+She has also published on divination in the ancient world.

 Ancient Macedonia.
-London and New York: Routledge (monograph, released July 2017)
+London and New York: Routledge (monograph, 2018)

 Αρχαία Μακεδονία.
 Athens: Historical Quest (Greek edition, released September 2020)